cloudflare/cloudflare-docs/content/rules/url-forwarding/_index.md

 - [**Bulk Redirects**](/rules/url-forwarding/bulk-redirects/): Allow you to define a large number of redirects at the account level.
 These URL redirects are essentially static — they do not support string replacement operations or regular expressions.
 However, you can configure parameters that affect the redirects' URL matching behavior and their runtime behavior.

-- [**Dynamic Redirects**](/rules/url-forwarding/dynamic-redirects/): Allow you to create powerful URL redirects like redirects based on the source country of requests.
-Depending on your Cloudflare plan, you can use regular expressions to define the redirect URL.
+- [**Dynamic Redirects**](/rules/url-forwarding/dynamic-redirects/): Allow you to create powerful URL redirects, such as redirects based on the source country of requests.

 ## Availability